 It also is less acidic than other pineapples, and the core is tender enough to eat.

 I was most surprised to learn that one of the best things to eat in Antigua is shawarma.
-A reflection of the international influences on Antiguan food, immigrants from Syria and Lebanon have brought killer shawarma skills to this small Caribbean Island.
+This is a reflection of the international influences on Antiguan food.
+Immigrants from Syria and Lebanon have brought killer shawarma skills to this small Caribbean Island.

 This is generally served in a pita bread with salad and sauces.
 The rotisserie is often supplemented with some additional fat during cooking to keep the meat particularly juicy.